Dean William Strampel is the first MSU official to step down following Larry Nassar’s sentencing

 After being dean for 15 years, Larry Nassar’s old boss steps down for ‘health reasons’

-Strampel, who has been dean since 2002, is currently on medical leave, but will remain a faculty member at the school.
+Strampel, who has been an MSU dean since 2002, is currently on medical leave but will remain a faculty member at the school.

-Larry Nassar, 53, holds a gruesome history of sexually assaulting women and girls, and is facing twenty-two charges of first-degree criminal sexual conduct involving at least seven victims
+Nassar, 53, is currently awaiting additional sentencing in January after pleading guilty to molesting several young women during his time at MSU.
+Nassar has a gruesome history of sexually assaulting women and girls, and is facing 22 charges of first-degree criminal sexual conduct involving at least seven victims.

 Many of Nassar's accusers have called for more to be done, as they feel more people need to be held accountable for what they believe was MSU trying to cover up Nassar's crimes.